-Trisomy 18, also called Edwards syndrome after the physician who first described the disorder, is a rare chromosome abnormality that affects approximately one in every 5,000 to 10,000 live births.
+Trisomy 18, also called Edwards syndrome after the physician who first described the disorder, is a rare chromosome abnormality that affects approximately one in every 6,000-8,000 live births.
 These children have severe developmental delay, as well as severe birth defects and health problems involving nearly every organ system in the body.

 Babies with trisomy 18 have low birth weight, have a weak cry, and startle to sound.
 They have problems feeding and fail to thrive.
 They have a small head size, with a prominent back of the head (occiput).
 Their ears are usually low set and the opening of their eyes; their nose and their mouth are small.
 Their sternum (breastbone) is typically short.
 Almost all babies with trisomy 18 have heart defects.
 They have clenched fists from before birth and extending the fingers fully is difficult.
 Their elbows and knee joints are in a bent position rather than relaxed.
 They typically have club feet and their feet have been described as a "rocker bottom" due to their shape.
 Babies with trisomy 18 may also have spina bifida, cleft lip and palate, eye problems, and hearing loss.
 Some develop seizures in the first year of life, kidney problems, and scoliosis (curvature of the spine).
 Feeding difficulties, heart problems and an increased susceptibility to infection are factors which contribute to the death of these children.

 Trisomy 13, also called Patau syndrome after the physician who first described the disorder, affects one in every 8,000-12,000 live births.
 Babies with trisomy 13 have many abnormalities, involving nearly every organ system in the body, as well as developmental delay.